iterorganization/IMAS-ParaView/docs/source/training_md.rst

 In this example we will combine multiple IMAS-ParaView non-GGD plugins to read ITER machine description data.
 We will create an animation where we orbit the camera around the machine description data, so we can see the different structures clearly from every angle.

 You can download the ParaView state file for this example :download:`here <pv_states/md_state.pvsm>`.
-However, we recommend you to manually follow the steps outlined below.
+However, we recommend that you manually follow the steps outlined below.

 Loading the Wall data
 ^^^^^^^^^^^^^^^^^^^^^
-In this subsection we will visualize the divertor and first wall structures, and create a rotational extrusion to rotate them around their center axis.
+In this subsection, we will visualize the divertor and first wall structures, and create a rotational extrusion to rotate them around their center axis.

 .. |ico1| image:: images/rotate_axis.png